SALib/SALib/docs/user_guide/basics.rst

 for a specific application, which we will discuss later.
 However, for now, just remember that regardless of which method you choose, you need to use only two
 functions: :code:`sample` and :code:`analyze`.
-To demonstrate the use of SALib, we will walk you through a simple example.
+To demonstrate the use of SALib, we will walk through a simple example.

 An Example
 ----------